CADS-WSSU/WSSU-AI-Ethics-Modules/Ethical Use Of AI For Artists/README.md

     </tr>
   <tr>
       <td>
-          <a href="https://github.com/CADS-WSSU/WSSU-AI-Ethics-Modules/blob/main/Responsible%20and%20Ethical%20Use%20of%20AI%20in%20Biomechanics/Group%20Project%20on%20Gait%20Recognition.pdf">Group Project on Gait Recognition</a>
+          <a href="https://github.com/CADS-WSSU/WSSU-AI-Ethics-Modules/blob/main/Responsible%20and%20Ethical%20Use%20of%20AI%20in%20Biomechanics/Group%20Project%20on%20Gait%20Recognition.pdf">Conclusion and Outcomes for future</a>
       </td>
       <td>
         <ul>